Controlled release of niacinamide from fibrous silica nanocarrier in face serum formulation

 Abstract

-The current study offers a controlled release of niacinamide from fibrous silica (KCC-1) loaded in face serum formulation.
-Furthermore, three drug loading methods namely physical mixing, (Phy)/Nia-KCC-1, melting (Mel)/Nia-KCC-1 and solvent evaporation, (Sol)/Nia-KCC-1 were implemented and the percentage loading efficiency were compared.
-(Mel)/Nia-KCC-1 demonstrated highest percentage drug loading at 33%, followed by (Phy)/Nia-KCC-1 and (Sol)/Nia-KCC-1 at 25% and 17%, respectively.
-Likewise, the in vitro release study also revealed similar pattern with (Mel)/Nia-KCC-1 recorded highest percentage release at 29%, followed by (Phy)/Nia-KCC-1 and (Sol)/Nia-KCC-1 at 24% and 21%, respectively.
-As (Mel)/Nia-KCC-1 sample unveiled decent result in transporting the sample drug, the respective sample was then further loaded into the face serum formulation and the pH stability was observed for 7 days.
-The pH readings were at constant pH 4.3 throughout 7 days, in acceptance range according to the derma-cosmetic product that stated the effective pH is supposed to lies between pH 4 to pH 6.
-Therefore, it can be stated that the (Mel)/Nia-KCC-1 serum fulfilled the acceptance criteria of Ph requirement for the derma-cosmetics products.
+The current study offers controlled release of niacinamide from fibrous silica (KCC-1) loaded in a face serum formulation.
+Furthermore, three drug loading methods, namely physical mixing, melting, and solvent evaporation, denoted as (Phy)/Nia-KCC-1, (Mel)/Nia-KCC-1, and (Sol)/Nia-KCC-1, respectively, were implemented, and the percentage loading efficiencies were compared.
+(Mel)/Nia-KCC-1 demonstrated the highest percentage of drug loading at 33%, followed by (Phy)/Nia-KCC-1 and (Sol)/Nia-KCC-1 at 25% and 17%, respectively.
+Likewise, the in vitro release study also revealed a similar pattern, with (Mel)/Nia-KCC-1 recording the highest percentage release at 29%, followed by (Phy)/Nia-KCC-1 and (Sol)/Nia-KCC-1 at 24% and 21%, respectively.
+As the (Mel)/Nia-KCC-1 sample unveiled decent results in transporting the sample drug, the respective sample was then further loaded into the face serum formulation, and the pH stability was observed for 7 days.
+The pH readings remained constant at pH 4.3 throughout the 7 days, within the acceptance range according to the derma-cosmetic product that states the effective pH should lie between pH 4 and pH 6.
+Therefore, it can be stated that the (Mel)/Nia-KCC-1 loaded serum fulfills the acceptance criteria for the pH requirement of derma-cosmetic products.

 Item Type: Conference or Workshop Item (Lecture)